stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 - Traditional event callbacks mix application logic and the event handling framework reducing code re-usability and testability.

-Based on these observations we declare the following requirements for our design:
+Based on these observations we enumerate the following requirements for our design:

 - Map the various events to a smaller number of general types.